 - You first need to create a user login in the Simpli portal (only once) https://simpli.govt.nz/register

 - You will need a login to the Simpli portal if you are submitting an application or any supporting documentation throughout the consent process.

 - To create your application go to the Simpi website login, choose the local authority (Timaru DC) and then the type of application https://simpli.govt.nz

 - If you have any questions the Simpli website https://simpli.govt.nz/tool-box has lots of guidance to help you through the application and submission process.

 - The types of applications you can make through the portal include Building Consents (BC), Project Information Memorandum (PIM), Amendments to BC’s, Certificate for Public Use (CPU), Code Compliance Certificates (CCC) and Certificate of Acceptance.

 Building Platforms & Site Works

-Examples of when a building consent may not be required:
+Examples of when a building consent may not be required, but not limited to:

 - Building up a site for landscaping purposes only